Integration of semidirect product Lie 2-algebras: Introduction

-Our method to integrate the semidirect product is simply to realize a 2-term representation up to homotopy $\V$ of a Lie algebra $\frkg$ as an $L_\infty$-morphism from $\frkg$ to the crossed module of Lie algebras $\End(\V)$ given by (\ref{crossed module endv}) (see Theorem \ref{thm:dgla} and Theorem \ref{thm:rep and DGLA morphism}).
+Just as we can form a semidirect product Lie algebra $\frkg \ltimes V$ out of a representation of a Lie algebra, we can form a new $L_\infty$-algebra via the semidirect product construction.
+For this, we need to replace a usual representation by an $L_\infty$-module in the sense of \cite{lada-markl}.
+Notice that even for a Lie algebra $\frkg$, its $L_\infty$-module is a more general concept than its usual representation.
+These $L_\infty$-modules are also studied by \cite{abad-crainic:rep-homotopy} under the name ``representation up to homotopy'' in the context of Lie algebroids and Lie groupoids.
+The semidirect product of a Lie algebra $\frkg$ with its 2-term $L_\infty$-module gives us a Lie 2-algebra.
+It is this sort of Lie 2-algebras we integrate in this paper.

 It is rather easy to integrate a strict morphism between strict Lie 2-algebras.
-But to integrate an $L_{\infty}$-morphisms between strict Lie 2-algebras is not that straightforward.
-We had to solve a set of PDE's, which is a modification of the one that Lie solved to integrate Lie algebra morphisms.
-We had succeeded in solving them \cite{shengzhu3}, but the model we obtained is infinite dimensional.
+But to integrate an $L_{\infty}$-morphism between strict Lie 2-algebras is not that straightforward.
+We have to solve a set of PDE's, which is a modification of the one that Lie solved to integrate Lie algebra morphisms.
+We have succeeded in solving them \cite{shengzhu4}, but the model we obtained is infinite dimensional.
 However, thanks to Noohi's timely paper on butterfly method of $L_{\infty}$-morphisms \cite{noohi:morphism}, where he realizes an $L_\infty$-morphism of strict Lie 2-algebras as a zig-zag of strict morphisms, we are able to avoid the above-mentioned technical difficulties.

-First we form the semidirect product in the strict case both at the Lie group level and at the Lie algebra level (Theorem \ref{thm:semidirect product of strict 1} and Theorem \ref{thm:semidirect product of strict}).
+Here is our integration procedure: first we form the semidirect product in the strict case both at the Lie group level and at the Lie algebra level (Corollary \ref{cor:cm group} and Corollary \ref{thm:semidirect product of strict 1}).
 Using the butterfly, we strictify an $L_\infty$-morphism between strict Lie 2-algebras.
-Then by using the strict morphism, we form a semidirect product Lie 2-algebra which is equivalent to the original one (Theorem \ref{thm:equivalent}).
+Then by using the strict morphism, we form a semidirect product Lie 2-algebra, which is equivalent to the original one (Theorem \ref{thm:equivalent}).
 Thus we obtain a strict Lie 2-group integrating the semidirect product at the Lie algebra level (Corollary \ref{thm:integration}).
 Using the zig-zag provided by butterfly methods, we eventually solve our integration problem within the finite dimensional world.

-Rephrasing Kinyon-Weinstein's result in our higher language, we can associate a group-like object, which is a strict Lie 2-group, to an omni-Lie algebra, meeting the testing requirement that Kinyon and Weinstein ask.
-Moreover, given any such strict Lie 2-group coming from integration, we can differentiate it to obtain a Lie 2-algebra which contains the complete information of the omni-Lie algebra that we start with.
-Thus it is appropriate to say that this strict Lie 2-group is the integration of an omni-Lie algebra.